Creating Native Plant Habitats at Home

 On the downside, it can be a headache to move drip systems when gardeners want to make changes to their plantings.
 New plants may end up alongside more established ones with dissimilar water needs.
 And it is possible to accidentally damage a tube with a shovel or for a tube to become a chew toy for a gopher or curious pet.

 Birds and insects of all kinds need water to survive, so it is a good idea to include a source of water in your home garden.
-There are many options to choose from, but you don’t need to be fancy.
+There are many options to choose from, but you don’t need to get fancy.
 A shallow container of water will do the trick.

 Monarchs and other butterflies need moisture but cannot land on water to drink.
 Instead, they sip liquid from muddy soil, benefitting not only from the water but also absorbing minerals from the soil.
-This behavior is called “puddling.”
+This behavior is called “puddling.

 Create a puddling area by digging a wide, shallow depression in the ground and lining it with pond liner.
 Or just use a shallow dish, adding a 1-2 inch layer of landscape sand mixed with soil along with just enough water to keep it wet.
 You can also put in a few rocks to serve as a landing and basking area.